Colorado Brain Injury Therapy

 Lucia Valdez, LCSW

-Lucia, having a personal experience with a family member who suffered a traumatic brain injury, decided that she would dedicate herself to working with brain injury survivors.
-Lucia started by pursuing her undergraduate degree at the University of Colorado in Boulder in psychology with a focus on recovery of function following brain injury.
-Lucia continued by graduating Magna Magna cum Laude with her Masters in Social Work (MSW) from the University of Denver with a special concentration in Family Systems Practice.
-Lucia is a Licensed Clinical Social Worker (LCSW) and is a Certified Brain Injury Specialist (CBIS).
-Lucia is an affiliate professor at Metropolitan State University of Denver (MSU) undergraduate social work program.
+Lucia earned her undergraduate degree in Psychology from the University of Colorado at Boulder, with a focus on recovery of function following brain injury.
+She graduated Magna Cum Laude with her Master’s in Social Work from the University of Denver, specializing in Family Systems Practice.
+She is a Licensed Clinical Social Worker (LCSW), a Certified Brain Injury Specialist (CBIS), and serves as an affiliate professor in the social work program at Metropolitan State University of Denver .

 Cait Ward, LSW